-Many MPH students on main campus are Graduate Assistants (GA) to faculty members in the Department, the College, and elsewhere across the University.
-This opportunity is not available to on- line students.
-Typically, this is a 10-20 hour/week position depending on student interest, availability of funds, etc. If interested in being considered as a GA, complete and submit the following form to the Department, by the due date indicated on the Department of Public Health Sciences website: http://publichealth.nmsu.edu/wp-content/uploads/2012/03/graduate-assistantship-application.doc
+Many on-campus MPH students serve as Graduate Assistants (GA) to faculty members in the Department, the College, and elsewhere across the University.
+This opportunity is not available to online students.
+Typically, this is a 10-20 hour/week position depending on student interest, availability of funds, etc. If interested in being considered as a GA, complete and submit the following form to the Department, by the due date indicated on the Department of Public Health Sciences website https://publichealth.nmsu.edu/graduate-programs/forms/.